-Students further their listening, writing, reading and conversation skills outside of the rigors of the AP syllabus.
-Texts that form the basis of their conversations are provided by the teacher.
-Additionally, the students are guided through a complete review of the grammar of the language with the help of Una vez más.
-This review is meant to further solidify the language for them as well as set them up for success on placement tests in the freshman year of college.
+Students further apply their listening, writing, reading and conversation skills outside of the rigors of the AP syllabus.
+The primary text that forms the basis of their work is called Cinema for Spanish Conversation which uses film as a springboard for exploration of Hispanic arts and culture.
+Students apply the grammar of the language with a supplemental grammar text called Una vez más.
+This review is meant to further solidify their knowledge of the language in preparation for placement tests in the freshman year of college.